Wind turbines at sunrise

 There are many significant questions that federal governments, state governments, project developers and First Nations communities need to grapple with.

 The Pathways to Net Zero series offers context, insights and key questions on different aspects of Australia’s transition to net zero.
 It builds on the groundbreaking research of Net Zero Australia.
-You can read earlier editions in the series on our website.
+You can read earlier editions in the series here.

 Australia’s energy transition requires an unprecedented infrastructure build.
 According to the Net Zero Australia mobilisation report, this entails a footprint of up to 120,000 square kilometres, which is more than half the size of Victoria.